 DELISH!

-Plate the cheesy croquettes alongside the beef strips.
+Plate the cheesy croquettes alongside the Beef strips.
 Pour over the wine sauce and serve with the carrot salad.

 MASH

 Preheat the oven to 200°C. Place a pot of cold water over a high heat.
-Add the potato chunks and bring to the boil.
+Add the Potato chunks and bring to the boil.
 Once boiling, reduce the heat and simmer for 20-25 minutes until soft.
 Drain on completion, and mash with a potato masher or fork until smooth.
 Then, stir through a knob of butter (optional).
 Season and place in the fridge for 5-10 minutes.

 ROAST